 All students interested in Clemson's management degree must first complete a pre-business core curriculum in order to move into the upper-level degree classes.
 On the Clemson admissions application, you'll apply as a pre-business major.

 Once into your core classes, you'll find that academic rigor and teaching excellence are our top priorities.
-Management faculty engage in a variety of teaching and research interests, offering students the ability to specialize in seven different disciplines.
+Management faculty engage in a variety of teaching and research interests, offering students the ability to specialize in eight different disciplines.

 Entrepreneurship Emphasis: Learn how to plan new ventures in both the for-profit and social entrepreneurship avenues.